 2-3 Tablespoons butter

 Place chicken in Dutch oven and add enough water to cover well.
 Add onion, celery, salt, and pepper.
 Boil until chicken comes off bones easily.
-Remove chicken to cool and add corn, butter beans, tomatoes, potatoes, ketchup, and vinegar; cook 2 hours or until tender.
+Remove chicken to cool and add corn, butter beans, tomatoes, potatoes, ketchup, brown sugar, and vinegar; cook 2 hours or until tender.
 Remove chicken from bones or shred chicken breasts and add to vegetables along with Worcestershire sauce, Tabasco, marjoram, and butter.
 Serves 6-8.

 Note: Vary amount of water for thick or soupy stew.
 Add a cube of chicken bouillon after the first or second serving.